-This course is for students aged 19+ who have been out of education for at least one year.
-This is a full Level 3 programme (i.e. at the same level as A Levels, NVQ Level Three or a BTEC National Diploma).
+This course is for students aged 19+ who have been out of education for at least one year post 18.
+This is a Full Level 3 programme (i.e. at the same level as A Levels, NVQ Level 3 or a BTEC Extended Diploma).
 It is the most popular route of entry into Higher Education for adults.
-There are class based sessions, tutorials and independent study and research.
+This is a high intensity course which is the equivalent of studying three A levels in one year.
+There are class based sessions, assessments, tutorials and independent study and research.
 You will build a personal portfolio of your completed assignments as you progress through the course.
+Work is internally assessed and students achieve a range of grades which offer the opportunity of university progression.
+For the Social Science pathway you will be studying Psychology, Sociology, Criminology and Social Welfare.

 -